derptest/phpmachinist/README.md

 ```

-That's the fill sum of the code needed to create two users and one comopany.
+That's the fill sum of the code needed to create two users and one company.
 PHP Machinist did some magic on the first
 blueprint make call.
 It looked for a company with the `name` of `Pedro for Class President`.
 It didn't find one, so
 it created a company and used that for the relationship.
 For the second `make()` call, it found the company created in
 the first call and used that company for the relationship.

 Relationships will also populate data from data finds as well.
 Here is an example using the same blueprints and the
-data created from the privious example.
+data created from the previous example.

 ```php
 <?php